-The King James Bible 1611 First Edition Fourth Issue; Pulpit Folio
+The King James Bible Fourth Issue Pulpit Folio

-The King James Bible 1611 First Edition Fourth Issue; Pulpit Folio
+The King James Bible Fourth Issue Pulpit Folio

 The Holy Bible, Conteyning the Old Testament, and the New: Newly Translated out of the Originall Tongues and with the former Translations diligently compared and revised, by his Majesties speciall Commandement.
 Appointed to be read in Churches.
 Imprinted at London by Robert Barker, Printer to the Kings most Excellent Majestie.
-Anno Dom 1611 (i.e. 1634).
+Anno Dom 1634

-THE RARE FIRST EDITION FOURTH PRINTING OF THE KING JAMES BIBLE.
+THE RARE FOURTH ISSUE OF THE KING JAMES BIBLE.
 A STUNNING COPY - COMPLETELY UNRESTORED & ORIGINAL!

 -------------------

-A beautiful example of the first edition of the King James Bible with the iconic black letter type and black bordered text.
+A beautiful example of a Pulpit folio King James Bible with the iconic black letter type and black bordered text.
 The text of this Bible has "she" in Ruth 3:15.
-This copy is interesting for having a mixture of states, as often, with some leaves from the 1613 second impression, some from the 1617 third impression, and the majority from the 1634 fourth impression.
+This copy is interesting for having a mixture of states, as often, with some leaves from the 1613 edition, some from the 1617 third issue, and the majority from the 1634 fourth issue.

 This copy is a fantastic example in an original early 17th century English blindstamped panelled binding, clearly intended for pulpit use.
 It remains almost entirely legible, but would benefit from some sympathetic restoration if desired, though it being entirely original and unrestored certainly has its charm.